bugfender/BugfenderSDK-android-sample/README.md

 * Also you can remove a specific value associated with the device, you can remove it with: `Bugfender.removeDeviceKey("user.children");`
 * Bugfender automatically generates an identifier for the application install in a device.
 You can retrieve it to show in your UI or send to your server: `Bugfender.getDeviceIdentifier();`

+This repository contains a sample application using Bugfender.

 ## More information
+### Docs
-For more information on all methods available please you can check the [Bugfender Android reference documentation](http://bugfender.github.io/BugfenderSDK-android-docs).
+For more information on all methods available please you can check the [Bugfender Android reference documentation](http://www.javadoc.io/doc/com.bugfender.sdk/android).

-## SDK status
+### SDK status
-The SDK is still under development but the existent functionality has been thoroughly tested and **it is suitable for production**.
-There are no known issues with the SDK at the moment.

-The following functionalities are missing (compared to the iOS SDK):

-* Automated UI Event logging (some done, some missing)
-* Automated reporting on new SDK versions

-### Contributions
-We are releasing this early version because we want to get all possible feedback.
-Please feel free to open an issue or contact us at https://bugfender.com/contact .
+The SDK is suitable for production.
+Please feel free to open an issue or contact us at [bugfender.com/contact](https://bugfender.com/contact) .